Risk factor

 In epidemiology, a risk factor or determinant is a variable associated with an increased risk of disease or infection.

 Due to a lack of harmonization across disciplines, determinant, in its more widely accepted scientific meaning, is often used as a synonym.
 The main difference lies in the realm of practice: medicine (clinical practice) versus public health.
 As an example from clinical practice, low ingestion of dietary sources of vitamin C is a known risk factor for developing scurvy.
 Specific to public health policy, a determinant is a health risk that is general, abstract, related to inequalities, and difficult for an individual to control.
 For example, poverty is known to be a determinant of an individual's standard of health.

 Risk factors may be used to identify high-risk people.

 Correlation vs causation

 Risk factors or determinants are correlational and not necessarily causal, because correlation does not prove causation.
 For example, being young cannot be said to cause measles, but young people have a higher rate of measles because they are less likely to have developed immunity during a previous epidemic.
-Statistical methods are frequently used to assess the strength of an association and to provide causal evidence, for example in the study of the link between smoking and lung cancer.
-Statistical analysis along with the biological sciences can establish that risk factors are causal.
+Statistical methods are frequently used to assess the strength of an association and to provide supportive evidence for causation, for example in the study of the link between smoking and lung cancer.
+Statistical analysis along with the biological sciences can strongly suggest that a risk factor is causal.
 Some prefer the term risk factor to mean causal determinants of increased rates of disease, and for unproven links to be called possible risks, associations, etc.

 When done thoughtfully and based on research, identification of risk factors can be a strategy for medical screening.